gmawdo/gmawdo/background.md

 - Movement & Delivery: Has it been shipped?
 Can we trace its journey end-to-end?

 By bringing transparency to these processes, blind spots are eliminated, risk reduced, trust that is provable is established, whether in regulated industries, AI-driven decision-making, or high-stakes operations.

-The nucleus of my activities are summarised by these guys: [Paries](https://paries.co.uk)